Genoa offers manager job to Tahoe resident

 Town Board members voted to rank former resident Dan Dykes in the second spot, should Chevalier decline the position.

-The town board also voted to start Chevalier at the bottom of the pay range.
+The town board also voted to start Chevalier at the bottom of the pay range, which is $54,000 a year.

 Recommended Stories For You